Michael Stevens (YouTuber): Mind Field and Brain Candy Live (2016–present)

 In 2016, former MythBusters co-host Adam Savage stated that he would join Stevens on a stage tour in 2017.
 Later in the year, Stevens published a video to Vsauce announcing that he and Savage will visit forty cities across the United States in early 2017 to present Brain Candy Live.
 The tour has been described as a live science-based stage show that is "between TED Talks and the Blue Man Group".
 A second United States tour was scheduled for March–May 2018.
 However, due to scheduling problems, the tour was cancelled and has not been held since.
 It has never officially been stated whether it will ever return.

 Stevens partnered with YouTube Red (now YouTube Premium) to create and host Mind Field, which premiered in January 2017 through YouTube's paid streaming service on the Vsauce channel (all episodes have since been made available for free to non-premium subscribers, however there is some bonus content that requires a subscription to watch).
-Each episode of the educational series explores a different aspect of human behavior, by hearing from and conducting experiments on Stevens and guests including Dominic Monaghan.
+Each episode of the educational series explores a different aspect of human behavior, by hearing from and conducting experiments on Stevens and guests.
 Stevens said that he had "pitched Mind Field to many television networks and it [had been] rejected".

 In 2019, Stevens changed the name of the DONG channel to D!NG to avoid demonetization from YouTube's new policies on advertiser-friendliness.

 Personal life

-Stevens moved to London, England, in 2012.
-In 2016, he married Marnie and moved to Los Angeles.

-Michael and Marnie had a daughter in August 2019.
+In 2016, Stevens married Marnie, a New Zealander, and moved to Los Angeles.
+They had a daughter, Maeve, in August 2019.

-In his Field Day documentary, in which prominent filmmakers undertake a project of their choosing, Stevens decided to visit Whittier, Alaska, to investigate the uniqueness of the remote town.